-From Sanskrit Aarti, meaning the light or the vessel containing it which is waved before an idol, generally in the clockwise direction, accompanied by the chanting of mantras.
-This is also the name given the ceremony, which for the Hindus is a mode of ritual worship to propitiate the deity.
-In the Sikh system, which totally rejects image-worship, there is no permission for this form of worship.
+Derived from the Sanskriti language, Aarti (ਅਾਰਤੀ) means the light, or the vessel containing it, which is waved before an idol, generally in the clockwise direction.
+It is usually accompanied by the chanting of mantras.
+This is also the name given to a Hindu ceremony which is a mode of ritual worship to please the deity.
+In the Sikh faith, which totally rejects image-worship, there is no permission for this form of worship.

 According to the Janam Sakhis, Guru Nanak Dev Ji accompanied by Bhai Mardana Ji, stopped near the temple of Jagannath, which is dedicated to Hindu god Vishnu.
 Guru Nanak Dev Ji and Bhai Mardana Ji stopped near the shrine upon which sat centuries of history mute and immobilized.
 The notes from Bhai Mardana’s Rabaab (rebeck) touched the devotees’ hearts with fresh fervor.
 Several of them came to hear the Guru’s word.
 The temple priests felt angry and held the Guru Ji guilty for not making adoration to the deity within the sacred enclosure.
 The local chief whose name has been described, as Krishan Lal one day visited the Guru and invited him to join the aarti, or the evening service of lights, in the temple.
 The Guru readily offered to go with him.